Wolfe's Neck Woods State Park

 From North or South: From I-295, take Exit 22 and turn east on Mallet Drive.
 Continue to the traffic light and turn right onto Main Street.
 In 0.2 miles, turn left onto Bow Street (across from L. L. Bean).
 Continue on Bow Street (becomes Flying Point Road) 2.3 miles following signs for Wolfe's Neck State Park.
 Turn right at Wolfe’s Neck Road and follow the road to the park entrance on left in 1.4 miles.

-The longest trail in the park, the Harraseeket Trail at 1.5 miles, provides fantastic views along Casco Bay and also views of the Harrasseket River.
-This trail is the most challenging trail and meanders through many interesting areas of the park.
+This is the longest trail in the park and provides fantastic views along Casco Bay and also views of the Harrasseket River.
+This trail is the most challenging and meanders through many interesting areas of the park over some steep and uneven terrain.
 Users will cross a roadway twice; please use caution looking for cars when crossing this road.